Star Trek: Deep Space Nine: Home media

 Episodes of DS9 were made available on VHS cassettes.
 The series was released on VHS in the United Kingdom starting August 2, 1993.
 Each video cassette contained two episodes and unique artwork and character/plot information.
 The first VHS release in the United States came on November 19, 1996.

 Beginning in 1996, DS9 began releases on LaserDisc.
 Picture and sound quality in this format was significantly better than that of VHS cassettes; however, the Laserdisc format was discontinued in 1997.
 Only 30 discs, or the first 60 episodes, were released, comprising the first, second, and part of the third season before Pioneer halted its production of Star Trek discs in October 1999.
 DS9 LaserDiscs were also produced for the Japanese and European markets.
-In Japan, the first five seasons were released in a series of 10 boxed sets (two per season) before they were cancelled around the same time as the US releases.
+In Japan, the first five seasons were released in a series of 10 boxed sets (two per season) before they were canceled around the same time as the US releases.
 In Europe, a select few DS9 episodes were released on PAL laserdisc: "Emissary", also included in the boxed set Star Trek: The Pilots; "The Way of the Warrior", parts 1 and 2; and "Trials and Tribble-ations" from DS9, "The Trouble with Tribbles" from Star Trek: The Original Series and "More Tribbles, More Troubles" from Star Trek: The Animated Series.

 Following the DVD release of Star Trek: The Next Generation in 2002, DS9 was released on DVD beginning in February 2003.
 DS9 was released in boxed sets of one season each, which were released about one month apart.
 Each season contains several "special features", including a biographical look at a main character, information from make-up designer Michael Westmore on how various aliens were created, and interviews with cast and crew members.

 The sets also include "Section 31" easter eggs that give a brief look at other aspects of the series.
 The Region 2 and 4 DVDs also came with bonus CD-ROM discs that allow users to build a "virtual" DS9 on their computers with each release (this software can no longer be installed, as the online registration is no longer available).
 On October 26, 2004, a boxed set of all seven seasons was also released.

 In 2017, the complete series was released on a DVD box set, with 176 episodes on 48 discs; the set also included a variety of extras that was the same as those on the 2003 box set.
 An example of bonus content is a featurette "Deep Space Nine: A Bold New Beginning".